PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 supplied or locally constructed `ModelIRGraphIndex` is maintained across all matches, and the sole production call supplies the Session LayoutState.

+The adjacent tencoder residual-gate family is isolated in `passes/conv1d_tencoder_layout.py`.
+Its right branch reuses `_resolve_flattened_instance_norm_prefix`, the side-effect-free prefix plan shared with the complete InstanceNormalization/unary family.
+Consequently, the residual pass cannot accept an arbitrary upstream Squeeze/Transpose path: it must prove the exact two-Mean normalization topology, scalar contracts, producer/consumer multiplicities, dtype, quantization, shape, and boundary invariants before considering the gate suffix.

+The suffix contract covers two complementary channel Slices from `[N,2C,W]`, Logistic gating, elementwise multiplication, one `[C,1]` or `[1,C]` floating scale, a simple rank-four Transpose/Squeeze or legacy rank-three Transpose left branch, residual ADD, axis-two ExpandDims, NCHW-to-NHWC Transpose, and one or more Conv consumers.
+Every changed intermediate is private and has an exact FLOAT16 or FLOAT32 shape/signature contract.
+One dynamic batch or width dimension is carried through the Reshape, Slice, residual, and bridge targets;
+a dynamic split-channel dimension is rejected because the two Slice boundaries are compile-time constants.
+Layout-sensitive fan-out inside either branch is rejected instead of being silently reinterpreted.

+The plan converts both residual inputs to NWC, updates the second Reshape and Slice vectors, transposes the channel scale to `[1,C]`, changes ExpandDims to axis one, and repairs Squeeze, Slice, Logistic, gate, residual, and rank-four metadata.
+All integer and floating constant changes are preplanned.
+Shared constants receive distinct deterministic clones, including the case where two changed operator inputs originally share one tensor; private constants update in place.
+The three boundary Transposes are removed through one maintained `ModelIRGraphIndex` only after the complete plan succeeds.

+When residual ADD has side consumers, one `[0,2,1]` NWC-to-NCW compatibility Transpose is inserted immediately before the earliest side consumer and only those edges are redirected.
+The Conv path consumes the retained ExpandDims output directly.
+This preserves side values and emits topological operator order, unlike the legacy helper's unconditional append.
+Exact NumPy differential tests cover simple and legacy left branches with and without fan-out, and the sole production call supplies the Session LayoutState.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter